VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 ## Defining Prototypes

-Before we can grow a plant, we need to define the reference meshes and prototypes for the organs we want to create.
-In this example, we'll define a simple cylindrical stem and a lamina leaf with some shape parameters.
-The lamina leaf prototype uses a `PointMapPrototype` with an intrinsic shape defined by a `LaminaMidribMap`, which allows us to control the curvature and tip drop of the leaf based on parameters.
-These parameters can be overridden for each leaf instance during growth, giving us flexibility in the shapes of individual leaves.
-This is all provided by PlantGeom's built-in lamina reference mesh and midrib map.
+Before growing the plant, we first define the basic shapes used for each organ.
+In this example, we create a simple cylindrical stem and a leaf shape.
+The leaf is defined with a `PointMapPrototype` and a `LaminaMidribMap`, which let us control features such as leaf curvature and tip droop.
+These settings can also be overridden for each individual leaf during growth, so the leaves do not all have the same shape.
+PlantGeom provides the built-in lamina mesh and midrib map used here.

 ```@example gs_grow
 # Build the reference meshes: